Rango (TV series): Production

-Tim Conway previously had starred in McHale's Navy from 1962 to 1966 and in two theatrical films spun off from the series, McHale's Navy in 1964 and McHale's Navy Joins the Air Force in 1965.
+Tim Conway previously starred in McHale's Navy from 1962 to 1966 and in two theatrical films spun off from the series, McHale's Navy in 1964 and McHale's Navy Joins the Air Force in 1965.
 Rango was the first of several unsuccessful attempts at giving Conway a starring role in a situation comedy of his own.

 Rango′s theme song, "Rango", was co-written by Earle Hagen and Ben Raleigh and sung by Frankie Laine.

 Reception

 TV Guide ranked the series number 47 on its "TV Guide′s 50 Worst Shows of All Time" list in 2002.

 Broadcast history

 Rango premiered on ABC on January 13, 1967.
 It lasted only half a season, and its 17th and final new episode aired on May 5, 1967.
 Reruns of Rango then aired during its regular time slot until September 1, 1967.
 The show was broadcast at 9:00 pm on Friday throughout its run.